 Dumbfounded, but somehow hopeful that the truth would gleam in my eyes, I looked at the public defender and responded naively.

 “Well, that’s wrong; we didn’t do any of that,” I told him.

-I would never forget the look he gave me then, which was somewhere in between mild disdain and flat out disgust.
+I would never forget the look he gave me then, which was somewhere in between mild disdain and overt disgust.

 “Yeah, right,” he replied blithely.

-Not knowing what else to say to the man, I glanced around at the waiting room.
-It flourished with the chatter of a boisterous crop of other juveniles waiting to be called on for their hearings, and there were enough of us crammed into the seats that morning to fill a medium-sized classroom or a small church.
-Among the crowd I saw where Josh was sitting, and left the seat with the public defender to make my way over to him.
+Not knowing what else to say to the public defender, I glanced around at the waiting room.
+It flourished with the boisterous chatter of a herd of other juveniles waiting to be called on for their hearings.
+There were enough of us crammed into the seats that morning to fill a high school classroom or a small church.
+Among the crowd, I saw where Josh was sitting and left the seat with the public defender to make my way over to him.

 “Man,” I said to him as I took a seat by his side, “I don’t know what the fuck they’re talking about.”